AdobeDocs/cc-everywhere/src/pages/guides/concepts/mobile-web-support--webview.md

   - Mobile Devices
   - Cross-Platform
   - Responsive Design
+  - Android
+  - iOS
+  - WebView
+  - Kotlin
+  - Swift
+  - SUSI
-description: Enable mobile web support using the Adobe Express Embed SDK and the skipBrowserSupportCheck configuration parameter.
+description: Enable mobile web support in the WebView using the Adobe Express Embed SDK and the skipBrowserSupportCheck configuration parameter.
 contributors:
   - https://github.com/nimithajalal
 ---

-# Mobile Web Support
+# Mobile Web in a WebView

 The Adobe Express Embed SDK supports mobile web out of the box, allowing developers to implement creative workflows on mobile devices.